Nota-NetsPresso/PyNetsPresso/README.md

 Easily compress various models with our resources.
 Please browse the [Docs] for details, and join our [Discussion Forum] for providing feedback or sharing your use cases.

-To get started with the NetsPresso, you will need to sign up either at [NetsPresso].</a>
+To get started with NetsPresso, you'll need to sign up [here](https://netspresso.ai/signup).

 We offer a comprehensive guide to walk you through the process of optimizing an AI model using NetPresso.
-A full tutorial can be found [Google Colab](https://colab.research.google.com/drive/15HBp88qfUDQl5PaEcZ5J-dnLo-1kvw-a#scrollTo=-SO6lDi5-WY0).
+A full tutorial can be found [Google Colab](https://colab.research.google.com/drive/15HBp88qfUDQl5PaEcZ5J-dnLo-1kvw-a).
 </br>
 </br>